Currying is a technique that transforms a function with multiple parameters into a sequence of functions, each with a single parameter.

 Discount Calculation

-Let’s look at a practical example of how we could use currying in a real application:
+Let’s see a practical example of how we could use currying in a real application:

 function discount(percentage) {